Part V: Ethical Considerations

 Here is a strange confession.

-In some domestications — not all, not most, but some — something unexpected happens.
+In some domestications — not all, but some — something unexpected happens.
 The arrangement that was designed asymmetrically develops a genuine bilateral benefit.
 The domesticator set out to create dependency, and dependency was created, but somewhere in the process, the human’s life actually improved.
 Not in the managed, curated, thermostat-happiness way that Chapter 13 interrogated.
 Actually improved.
 The human learned something real.
 Gained a genuine capability.
-Connected with people they genuinely value.
 Found something they would, with full knowledge of the architecture, choose to keep.

 The domesticator set out to build a cage and accidentally built a greenhouse.